 Training at the European Astronaut Centre

-If a space mission is to be a success, astronauts (and mission teams on the ground) have to know about how spacecrafts work, handle experiments on the International Space Station, learn about space systems, and special skills like robotic operations, and prepare for spacewalks.
+For a human mission to space, astronauts (and mission teams on the ground) have to know about how their spacecrafts work, handle experiments on the International Space Station, learn about space systems, and special skills like robotic operations, and prepare for spacewalks.
 To practice this, astronauts in Europe mostly train at ESA’s European Astronaut Centre (EAC) in Cologne, Germany.

 As of the April 2024 graduation, there are 11 active astronauts from ESA, coming from eight Member States!
 On top of this, 12 members of the European astronaut reserve were selected, including the first person with a physical disability to join ESA's astronaut reserve—John McFall.
-With John’s selection, ESA has launched the Feasibility Study phase of "Fly!", an initiative aimed at making space missions accessible for all.
-For the first time, ESA is exploring the possibility of an astronaut with a physical disability embarking on a long-duration mission to the International Space Station.
+With John’s selection, ESA has launched the "Fly!"
+Initiative which is making space missions more possible for all.

 EAC has around 200 people working together on this mission.
 It’s located on the campus of the German Aerospace Center (DLR), where they work closely with scientists from DLR’s Institute of Aerospace Medicine, envihab.
 This medical research facility studies how space affects humans and how to stay healthy in space.
 Right next to EAC is LUNA, a special place where astronauts can train for the Moon, with its own lunar surface and technology test centre.